Saturn-space/Saturn-space/README.md

 - 👋 Hi, I’m @Saturn-space
 - 👀 I’m interested in Software Engineering
-- 🌱 I’m currently learning my basics subjects a student of BCA
+- 🌱 I’m currently learning my basics subjects as a student of BCA
 - 💞️ I’m looking to collaborate on my very first poject , what to do ,how to do etc ,want some guidance to put my first breek towords building my bright future.
 - 📫 How to reach me - you can reach me through my email 📨 which is unknonfiction@gmail.com
 - 😄 Pronouns: Saturn will be just perfect